TerjeNorderhaug/refugeni/README.md

     lein do deps, compile
     lein npm start

-Point your browser to the displayed local port..
+Point your browser to the displayed local port.
+Click on the displayed text to refresh.

 ## Deploy to Heroku